 Instead, the people of Lotong’wa have dug deep holes in the ground all around their community.
 Some are 20 feet across at the top and drop 30 to 45 feet before hitting groundwater.
-To fetch that water, as many as a dozen women climb down in to create what amounts to a bucket brigade.
+To fetch that water, as many as a dozen women climb down inside to create what amounts to a bucket brigade.
 A person at the bottom scoops water into a bucket and passes it up via a chain of women poised on dirt ledges on the sides of the hole.
 A scoop of water.
 A big hole.
 A scoop hole.

 Though not plentiful, the water keeps the people and animals of Lotong’wa alive in the midst of the drought.
 Though not particularly clean, it is what they have.
 Though not always safe — from time to time the holes collapse; a women died there recently — they have no choice.